uyuni-project/uyuni-rfc/accepted/00000-auto-generate-bootstrap-repositories.md

 configuration file.
 This allows to influence the behavior even in automatic mode when it is not possible to change the commandline options.

-Setp 4: implement a locking mechanism to run only 1 instance of `mgr-create-bootstrap-repo` at the same time.
+Step 4: implement a locking mechanism to run only 1 instance of `mgr-create-bootstrap-repo` at the same time or more fine grained to prevent generating the same repository from 2 instances.
+As triggering from reposync already serialize the generation of bootstrap repositories, we need to take care only about manual called `mgr-create-bootstrap-repo`.
+A full lock on the whole application should be sufficient here.

 To trigger the re-generation we implement the following algorithm:

-- Create a taskomatic job running every 15 minutes and call `mgr-create-bootstrap-repo --auto`
+- call `mgr-create-bootstrap-repo` from a successful finished reposync
 - It calculate all channels which are needed to create the bootstrap repository for every available OS
 - It compare the `last_modified` timestamps of the channels (DB) with the `modified date` of the main metadata file (repomd.xml or Release)